ACCESS-NRI/model-release-condaenv/README.md

 It will build a base singularity container on a Github runner.
 Then it will generate the version for the environment with the format `dev-$DATETIME-$GIT_COMMIT_HASH`, and modify the versions in the `payu-dev` environment files.
 It will then request signoff to the `Gadi Prerelease` environment.
 Once approved, it will rsync the repository with the modified environment files down to Gadi.
 It will re-run the build and test scripts so the built files use the generated dev version.
 It'll then deploy all required files to the Prerelease location on Gadi.
 It'll set `payu/dev` module alias to point to the deployed module version.
 Finally, it'll delete all old versions of `payu/dev-*` environment components, except the recently deployed version, and the previous `payu/dev` version which could be being actively used at the time of the deployment.

+### Deploy Payu telemetry configuration (`deploy_telemetry_config.yml`)

+This workflow runs either on a manual trigger or when the `telemetry/payu` files have been modified.
+It creates and substitutes the payu telemetry configuration saved to the Github Environment into a file and deploys it to a location on Gadi.

 ## Github Configuration

 There are currently two Github Environments for deployment: `Gadi` and `Gadi Prerelease`.
 Any build, test, and/or deploy workflows that need to run on Gadi, currently require a sign-off.